ON THIS PAGE:

 USDA ACTION PLAN FOR CLIMATE ADAPTATION AND RESILIENCEUSDA’s Action Plan for Climate Adaptation and Resilience, released in October 2021, describes how USDA is integrating climate adaptation into its mission, programs, and operations.
 An update to its 2014 Adaptation Plan, this Plan identifies key vulnerabilities to the effects of climate change in USDA’s mission and establishes a framework for addressing these impacts across the Department.

-NEW: The Action Plan for Climate Adaptation and Resilience: 2022 Progress Report provides an update on USDA’s adaptation efforts, illustrative examples of the crosscutting adaptation actions, and responds to specific priority topics including environmental justice, Tribal engagement, and operational and financial climate risk.
+The Action Plan for Climate Adaptation and Resilience: 2022 Progress Report provides an update on USDA’s adaptation efforts, illustrative examples of the crosscutting adaptation actions, and responds to specific priority topics including environmental justice, Tribal engagement, and operational and financial climate risk.

 USDA's Policy Statement on Climate Change Adaptation (DR 1070-001) affirms the necessity of integrating climate change adaptation into USDA’s mission, policies, programs, and operations, including through the periodic revision of a USDA Climate Change Adaptation Plan and preparation and implementation of adaptation plans by USDA Mission Areas, agencies, and staff offices.